michelmlg/PHPStudies/README.md

 > ### Description:

-This repository is dedicated to storing my PHP studies, which are based on the 4-hour video from the BroCode channel.
+This repository is dedicated to storing my PHP studies, which are based on the 4-hour video from the BroCode Youtube channel.
 Others who are interested in following the complete video are welcome to use my notes.

 > #### Course link:
 [BroCode PHP Course](https://www.youtube.com/watch?v=zZ6vybT1HQs)